 Enterprise fund distinguishes operating revenues and expenses from non-operating revenues and expenses.
 Operating revenues and expenses generally are limited to items resulting from the provision of services and goods in connection with the fund's principal ongoing operations.
 The Town generally classifies revenues and expenses as operating only if the related cash flows appear in the operating section on the statement of cash flows.
-Accordingly, grants are reportable as operating revenues only if they are essentially the same as contracts for services (i.e., exchange transactions) and they finance programs that the proprietary fund would not otherwise undertake (i.e., the activity of the grant is inherently part of the operations of the grantor).
-Conversely, the Town classifies non-exchange transactions as non-operating.
+Accordingly, grants are reportable as operating revenues only if they are essentially the same as contracts for services (i.e., exchange transactions) and they finance programs that the proprietary fund would not otherwise undertake (i.e., the activity of the grant is inherently part of the operating.
 This includes all grant revenues except those reportable as operating revenue as described above and those restricted by the grantor for use exclusively for capital purposes.
 The Town reports as operating most expenses it pays from operating revenues but usually reports interest expense as non-operating.